The Chicago Association for Psychoanalytic Psychology is a local chapter of Division 39 of the American Psychological Association

 The organization was founded by psychologists seeking to obtain psychoanalytic training, but who were, at the time, excluded from formal training at the established analytic institutes whose policies admitted only physicians.
 But our current mission is more expansive.
 CAPP seeks to engage students, post-docs, and professionals at any level of interest in psychodynamic thought.
 We invite those who are not familiar with contemporary theory and practice to participate in our activities and learn more about the exciting developments in psychoanalytic thought over the past 110 years.

 Each year the organization sponsors a conference featuring a nationally recognized figure in the field.
 Many CAPP programs concern the psychoanalysis and psychotherapy of personality disorders, neurosis, and psychosis.
 However, we are also committed to organizing programs that explore the interface of psychoanalytic thought and philosophy, literature, theatre, movies, the visual arts, music, education, politics, social problems, anthropology, neuroscience, dynamic systems theory, and other sciences.
-Past speakers have included: Frank Summers, Irwin Hoffman, Joanne Greenberg, Muriel Dimon, Alan Schore, Stephan Seligman, and Estelle Shane.
+Past speakers have included: Frank Summers, Irwin Hoffman, Joanne Greenberg, Muriel Dimen, Alan Schore, Stephan Seligman, and Estelle Shane, Steven Knoblauch, Peter Shabad, Joyce Slochower, John Cacioppo, and many more.
 In addition to its major conferences, there are post- graduate courses, free continuing education programs, and social events for members.

 As part of its services, CAPP sponsors a referral service available to the general public.
-Full members are eligible to join the referral service at no cost for the first year with a valid license to practice in the state of Illinois.
+Full members are eligible to join the referral service at a low cost with a valid license to practice in the state of Illinois.